Modeling Species Distributions in Continental Water Bodies

 algorithms fine-tuning, data spliting, pre-processing methods and

 predictions.
-These automated functions from caret
+These automated functions from caret can be

-altered using the ctrl
+altered using the ctrl argument in train_sdm

 function.
-See ?caret::trainControl
+See ?caret::trainControl for all options

 available.